DingXiaoH/RepVGG/README.md

 ## Quantization

 RepVGG works fine with FP16 but the accuracy may decrease when directly quantized to INT8.
+If IN8 quantization is essential to your application, we suggest three practical solutions.

-### RepOptimizer
+### Solution A: RepOptimizer

 I strongly recommend trying RepOptimizer if quantization is essential to your application.
 RepOptimizer directly trains a VGG-like model via Gradient Re-parameterization without any structural conversions.
 Quantizing a VGG-like model trained with RepOptimizer is as easy as quantizing a regular model.
 RepOptimizer has already been used in YOLOv6.